bmok88/must-see-movies/README.md

 # Installation

-`npmi`
+Clone this repo and open a new terminal window and cd into the project directory.

+Run `npm i`

 # Usage

-`npm run dev:client` to run the client
+Type `npm run dev:client` to run the client

 Open localhost:1234 to view the client

-`npm run dev:server` to run the server on localhost:3000
+Open a new terminal tab and type `npm run dev:server` to run the server on localhost:3000

 # Core features